Curso de Preparación para el IELTS

 « Academic Reading »

-You should spend about 20 minutes on questions, which are based on Reading Passage 10 below.
+You should spend no more than 20 minutes on Questions 27-40 which are based on Reading Passage 2 below.

 TEXTO EN ESPAÑOL

 Consejo para el Examen #2

 Vídeos de Gramática recomendados